You’ve heard it many times before.

 Brian Dean’s blog posts are epic, yet some of them contain fewer than 2,000 words.
 The reason why he’s successful is because his posts are explained in great detail, are very comprehensive and highlight a case study from his student or client.

 Whenever I pick a topic, I address every aspect of it thoroughly and completely – like this one.
-It’s in-depth because I covered everything you’ll likely need when it comes to creating epic posts that eventually go viral.
+It’s in-depth because I covered everything you’ll likely need when it comes to creating epic list posts that eventually go viral.

 After Google Panda and Hummingbird updates, in-depth content are given preference in the search rankings.